A Guide to Personal Loans

 Consolidation of existing debt

 Perhaps the number one reason for an unsecured personal loan is to pay off a number of other outstanding debts and to have only the single monthly loan repayment to worry about.
-Not only does this make juggling monthly finances easier, it can also save substantial amounts of money, as it is possible to repay existing debts with high interest rates with a single loan at a lower and more reasonable rate.
+Not only does this make budgeting and juggling monthly finances easier, it can also save substantial amounts of money, as it is possible to repay existing debts with high interest rates with a single loan at a lower and more reasonable rate.

 Make sure that you can afford the repayments on any personal loan – never stretch yourself beyond your realistic means.

-It needn’t be for a huge amount, and spreading the cost of your yearly adventure across the months is a great way to ease the financial pressure and ensure you have a better time while there.
+It needn’t be for a huge amount, and spreading the cost of your yearly adventure across a number of months is a great way to ease the financial pressure and ensure you have a better time while there.

 Sometimes life just jumps on you with something you didn’t see happening.
-While the variety of insurance products is there to mitigate some of those things, no one can see the future!
+While the variety of insurance products are there to mitigate some of those things, no one can see the future!
 A quick personal loan can mean the difference between security and disaster.

 Fixed vs. variable rates

 Most personal loans will have a fixed rate of interest – meaning the rate will not change throughout the term and you can plan your repayments accordingly.
 Some, however, will have a variable rate that fluctuates along with national interest rates.

 The potential advantage with a variable rate loan is that you will pay less interest over time than with a fixed rate, but unless you have a very solid understanding of national finances, you are probably best off with a fixed rate.